Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Codex Justinianus".</h2 head><h3 quote align='center'>"The major elements of the Code of Justinian went into effect, according to many sources, on this day in 533.
-Developed between 529 and 565, this collection of laws and legal interpretations rationalized a confusing tangle of existing Roman statutes, and it provided the foundation for civil law as it is practiced in Europe and Latin America today.".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"The Ball That Started It All".</h2 head><h3 quote align='center'>"The first ball was dropped at Times Square in New York City to celebrate New Year's Eve on this day in 1907.
+Made of iron and covered in lightbulbs, the ball was so heavy that it had to be wrangled by six men.
+It established a tradition that continues today.".</h3 quote></h3 OTD